dpalomar/game-sudoku-java/REVIEW.md

 I have not refactored the entire project, only the relevant parts.
 Remove errors and always supported by tests.
 Tests continue passing in green.

 A deepest refactor must include chage Jersey components by `@RestControllers` and `ExceptionInterceptors` and refactoring test also to use `@Before` methods to reuse some initialization code, and document the methods.

+In a production ready environment I'd take care about concurrency of some task, remove static parts and I'd use native SpringBoot components for a better integration, extensibility and testing with third parts.